furkangursoy/datasets/README.md

 ### Synthetics Networks with Communities based on ComAwareNetGrowth

 10 syhnthetically generated, undirected, unweighted networks with communities based on *ComAwareNetGrowth* model.
 More networks with different characteristics can be created by using the source code at https://github.com/furkangursoy/ComAwareNetGrowth.
 Refer to the published study for more information on how these networks are generated.

-Below table presents certain network statistics for the 10 sample networks.
+Below table presents certain network statistics for the 10 sample networks provided in this download.
 Dataset description and further information is available in the README file.

 | Network   | n     | m      | nOfCom         | ClusCoef              | AvgPathLen        | Modularity | Diameter | PowerLawExp      |
 |-----------|-------|--------|----------------|-----------------------|-------------------|------------|----------|------------------|